JSMassmann/jsmassmann.github.io/index.md

 - "Hod mice, The Ultimate K and the Ultrapower Axiom" - 24 pages
 - "Large Cardinals, Elementary Resemblance and the Rayo-like Hierarchy" - 22 pages
 - "Quasiprojective Determinacy, the I0 Axiom and the Ultrapower Axiom" - 22 pages
-- "Polynomial regularities and tassels" - 15 pages
+- "Polynomial regularities and tassels" - 15 pages, with Lance Bakker and Michele Tomasi
 - "A Beginner's Introduction to Set Theory" - 12 pages
-- "A Simplified Ordinal Representation System for Kripke-Platek set theory with first-order reflection" - 11 pages
+- "A Simplified Ordinal Representation System for Kripke-Platek set theory with first-order reflection" - 11 pages, with Adrian Kwon
 - "Fine structure of recursive functional hierarchies" - 11 pages
 - "The inverse collapse iteration hypotheses and pfng conjecture" - 9 pages
-- "A Course in Apeirology" - 6 pages
+- "A Course in Apeirology" - 6 pages, with Adrian Kwon
-- "Layer-wise interpretation of higher-order arithmetic" - 6 pages
+- "Layer-wise interpretation of higher-order arithmetic" - 6 pages, with Paul Sharapov
 - "The Truth Lattice, Causation and Modal Logic" - 5 pages
 - "A Simple Approach to Admissible Proof Theory" - 4 pages
 - "Elementary variants of large cardinals and reducibility" - 4 pages